 Contact David at david@advocacy-institute.org.

-cori schmanke parrish is the deputy director at the Advocacy Institute.
+cori schmanke parrish is the co-director at the Advocacy Institute.
 Before joining the Advocacy Institute, cori was a deputy director of North Star Fund, overseeing the grantmaking, programmatic, financial and operations work of a social justice community foundation.
-Prior to joining philanthropy, cori held a number of roles in grassroots organizations, as an organizer, a fundraiser, and a bookkeeper. cori believes strongly in strengthening grassroots organizations that are building power in low-income communities of color and dismantling structural racism. cori serves as the board treasurer of Transgender Law Center and of Jews for Racial and Economic Justice (JFREJ), and is passionate about spreading protest songs throughout the movement, karaoke, and cats.
+Prior to joining philanthropy, cori held a number of roles in grassroots organizations, as an organizer, a fundraiser, and a bookkeeper. cori believes strongly in strengthening grassroots organizations that are building power in low-income communities of color and dismantling structural racism. cori is passionate about spreading protest songs throughout the movement, karaoke, and cats.

 Contact cori at cori@advocacy-institute.org.